danielBingham/peerreview/documentation/planning/authentication.md

 **Action**: No action.

-**Response**: Populated `user` object from the user session, representing the currently authenticated user or `404` if no currently authenticated user.
+**Response**: Populated `user` object from the user session, representing the currently authenticated user or `204` if no currently authenticated user.

 **Errors**:

-- Returns `404` and `no-user` if there is no session.
 - Returns `500` and `unknown-error` on server error.

 **Authorization**: Anyone.